navapbc/template-infra/docs/infra/making-infra-changes.md

 TF_CLI_ARGS_apply='-var=image_tag=abcdef1' make infra-update-app-service APP_NAME=app ENVIRONMENT=dev
 ```

-## Using terraform CLI wrapper scripts
+## Using Terraform CLI wrapper scripts

-An alternative to using the Makefile is to directly use the terraform wrapper scripts that the Makefile uses:
+An alternative to using the Makefile is to directly use the Terraform wrapper scripts that the Makefile uses:

 ```bash
 project-root$ ./bin/terraform-init.sh app/service dev